FranciscoMoretti/site/content/code-tips/single-responsibility-principle-srp.md

 ### 🛠️ How to Apply

 - **Identify clear responsibilities**: Define specific tasks and responsibilities for each class.
-Use distinct names that reflect their purpose. 🎯
+Use meaningful names that reflect their purpose. 🎯
 - **Separate concerns**: Avoid mixing unrelated functionalities within a single class.
 Delegate tasks to other classes to maintain a focused and modular codebase. 🧩
 - **Refactor when necessary**: If a class grows too large or takes on multiple responsibilities, consider splitting it into smaller, more specialized classes. ♻️